Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/index.md

 * Our activities.
 NAICS - 321991.
 "Manufactured Home (Mobile Home) Manufacturing"

     Led by our philosophy we clasify the activities we develop in 2 main groups:

+    1. Primary activities:

    - **Engineering activities**: Research of the product, prototyping, interior designing, exterior designing and product development.
     - **Operation activities**: Marketing, after-sales service, customer service and quality control.

+    2. Support activities: Transport and distribution (logistics), Waste Management, Human Resource Management, Technology Development, Statistical and Market Analysis and procurements.